jeff-sinn/Text-based-Blackjack-game-in-C-/README.md

 1.generation of random sets: the cards recieved by the dealer or players are determined by the random function in C++

-2.Data structure for storing game status:
+2.Data structure for storing game status.
 -integer for the tokens remained
 -int for the cards drawn.
 -linked list of the cards in hand of each player.